 After you've netted a few Pokémon, you might want to power them up a bit.
 Every Pokémon in Pokémon GO has a Combat Power (CP) rating, which is sort of like its level.
 You'll want higher CP Pokémon if you decide to start fighting at Gyms.

-Powering up Pokémon costs a certain amount of Stardust, as well as at least 1 Candy for that type of Pokémon.
+Powering up Pokémon costs a certain amount of Stardust, as well as Candy for that species of Pokémon.
 As an individual Pokémon gets stronger, the costs will go up.

 Transfer Away Extra Pokémon To Get More Candy